TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson2.md

 The p-value tells us how often we expect the population mean to fall outside of the confidence interval calculated based on a random sample.
   That is, at a p-value cutoff of 0.05, we expect that the null hypothesis will be rejected, even if true, about 5% of the time.

-In the example below, remember `isTRUE(x)` is the same as:
+We can see this for ourselves in the example below.
+Remember `isTRUE(x)` is the same as:

 `is.logical(x) && length(x) == 1 && !is.na(x) && x`

+Here we write a function that conducts R (default=10,000) experiments.
+In each experiment a random sample of size `n` is drawn from an infinite population, a confidence interval for the mean of the population is estimated from the sample, and we determine whether the population mean (known in this case) falls outside the specified interval.
+Then we compare the proportion of cases in which the population mean is outside the confidence interval with the nominal coverage of the interval:

 ```
 rm(list=ls())